ritterim/rimdev-blog/_posts/2017-06-23-making-a-web-request-after-an-appveyor-deployment-to-start-an-application.md

 authors: Ken Dale
 ---

+## Update October 17, 2017

+**This doesn't work with environment deployments, as this needs to run *after* the deployment has completed.
+See [http://help.appveyor.com/discussions/questions/8741-more-info-on-after_deploy](http://help.appveyor.com/discussions/questions/8741-more-info-on-after_deploy) for more information.**

+---

 For ASP.NET applications it can be useful to make a request to an application immediately after deployment to bring the application online.
 When using AppVeyor for push deployments, we can run this directly from AppVeyor!

 Add the following to your **appveyor.yml** file: